deibhaid/vid2vlc/README.md

 # Vid2VLC

-A Chrome extension that allows you to stream videos from any webpage directly to VLC Media Player.
+A Chrome extension that streams videos from any webpage directly to VLC Media Player using M3U playlists.

 ## Features

-- **Context Menu Integration**: Right-click on videos to stream them to VLC
+- **Context Menu Integration**: Right-click on videos to create VLC playlists
-- **Batch Streaming**: Add all videos on a page to VLC playlist with one click
+- **Batch Streaming**: Add all videos on a page to a single VLC playlist
-- **Cross-Platform Support**: Works on macOS, Windows, and Linux
+- **Cross-Platform**: Works on macOS, Windows, and Linux
-- **Configurable VLC Path**: Set custom VLC installation path or use defaults
+- **No Configuration**: Zero setup required - just install and use
+- **Universal Compatibility**: Creates standard M3U playlist files
-- **Beautiful UI**: Modern, gradient-styled settings popup
+- **Beautiful UI**: Modern, gradient-styled interface

 ## Installation